Please note that the BA FPP is currently closed for applications

 Training to become a British Airways pilot is very demanding.
 At FTEJerez everything is on campus and within walking distance.
 Therefore you don’t loose any time commuting, your room will be cleaned and three cooked meals per day will be provided to enable you to dedicate the necessary time to excel at the course.

 Thanks to the year-round favourable climate in the south of Spain, adverse weather is unlikely to cause any delay in your flight training.
+As a result, FTEJerez guarantees that any additional costs as a result of weather related delays will be covered by the college.

 At FTEJerez we believe that quality training starts from the first day of Ground Training.
 We offer innovative CBT training, but believe that the best training is delivered by experienced instructors who have a passion for aviation.
 Our CBT lessons are therefore kept to the minimum.
 Numbers of cadets per class are very small to be able to offer you personal attention.